Olusegun Mimiko: Education reforms

 At the onset of the Mimiko administration in 2009, national statistics put Ondo State as having a school enrolment record that was the lowest in the southwestern region.
 Mimiko called his educational intervention policy the 5Is formula; Incentive, Inspection, Institutional Management, Infrastructure development and ICT development.
 On 16 September 2010, the Quality Education Assurance Agency was established as an autonomous institution with the task of discharging supervisory duties in schools.
 The administration invested heavily in the provision of free education, free shuttle buses, the renovation of over 300 schools including the merging of some primary schools which birthed the Caring Heart Mega primary schools, a major overhaul of the secondary and tertiary institutions, and the creation of University of Medical Sciences, Ondo.
 Tokunbo Awolowo-Dosunmu, the last child of Obafemi Awolowo, and former Nigerian ambassador to the Netherlands described Mimiko as going a step further of the legacies of Awolowo, particularly in the area of democratising access to education.

-Mimiko's Mega school model surpasses the UNESCO standard for a child-friendly school environment and has attracted national and international recognition as well as criticisms.
-The 51 schools are across the 3 senatorial districts and have been said to be created in a bid to correct the educational imbalance between the children of the rich and the poor and foster inter-social class relations by making quality primary education accessible to all.
+Mimiko's Mega school model surpasses the UNESCO standard for a child-friendly school environment and has attracted national and international recognition and criticisms.
+The 51 schools are across the 3 senatorial districts and have been created in a bid to correct the educational imbalance between the children of the rich and the poor and foster inter-social class relations by making quality primary education accessible to all.
 Former presidential candidate Tunde Bakare described the Mega school initiative as reminiscent of the late Chief Awolowo's educational development legacy, which fast-tracked the development of the South Western states in the country.

 In 2009, the state ranked 33 out of the 36 states in Nigeria in the West African Education Council Examinations (WAEC) The administration embarked on a rigorous structural and curricula upgrade in the state secondary schools, and a free education policy with the state government paying all external examination fees such as National Examination Council (Nigeria) (NECO) and WAEC.
 By 2016, Ondo state was in 7th position in the West African Examination Council results.